-CAMRI’s objective is to serve as a platform for critical media and communication from international and global perspective.
+CAMRI researchers study media and communication from international and global perspectives.
 Our work privileges sociological inquiry and qualitative methods.
 It takes a contextual approach that is historical, sceptical and nuanced.
 Our research is grounded in theory and is rich in empirical detail, thereby informing both a critical understanding of contemporary media, as well as new approaches to policy-making and practice.

 CAMRI’s research is based on a broader purpose and vision for society.
 Our work examines how media and societies interact, and aims to contribute to progressive social change, equality, justice, and democracy.
 CAMRI takes a public interest and humanistic approach that seeks to promote participation, facilitate informed debate, and strengthen capabilities for critical thinking, complex problem-solving and creativity.